Structures of elastoinertial turbulence in pipe flow: Validation of numerical tool

 \section{Validation of numerical tool}

 We use the method of the manufactured solution for the validation of the numerical tool.
 We assume a solution having velocity and conformation tensor fields as:

 and

 Next, we analytically obtain forcing functions to the governing equations (\ref{colm} and \ref{fenep}) that satisfy the assumed solution (\ref{manufactured_sol_u} and \ref{manufactured_sol_alpha}).
-Using these forcing terms, we perform a numerical simulation and compare the computed solution with the analytical solution and find an excellent agreement (figure \ref{code_validation_axisymmetric_pipe_flow.pdf}).
+Using these forcing terms, we perform a numerical simulation and find a good agreement between the computed solution and the analytical solution (figure \ref{code_validation_axisymmetric_pipe_flow.pdf}).